Skip to content

 Liver damage is the most concerning risk of long-term kava kava use.
 There is also a characteristic scaly, cracked skin change found in people who abuse kava kava; however, it appears to be reversible when kava kava is discontinued.

-If you are worried someone has swallowed too much kava kava, immediately check the webPOISONCONTROL® online tool for guidance or call Poison Control at 1-800-222-1222.
+If you are worried someone has swallowed too much kava kava, immediately use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.

 References